 Maryknoll missioners around the world feel the impact of social injustice and see its effects in the communities were they live and work.
 Flowing from their ministries of presence and accompaniment, as well as from the concrete programs and projects in which Maryknollers participate, we engage in the hard work of identifying root causes of social and economic injustice.
 With a particular focus on the geographical regions where Maryknoll is present, as well as on structural or systemic injustice affecting women, children, indigenous peoples, migrants and refugees and people with HIV and AIDS, we join with others of like mind to identify potential pathways to social transformation and to move our world in that direction.

-This week's scripture reflection was prepared by Chris Bodewes, who served as a Maryknoll Lay Missioner in Kenya.
+This week's reflection is written by Karen Bortvedt, a Maryknoll Lay Missioner in Cambodia.

 Father Mike Duggan, who was on mission in Korea for many years, writes this week's Scripture reflection.